 The Montenegro housing market was not immune to the market crises in 2008.
 Many foreign buyers were lost, although some Russians did keep buying.
 The price of housing declined as far as 20 to 30 percent in the middle of 2009, however, the price of land began to rise as Russians started looking for land to build houses on, rather than buying houses themselves.

 While home prices are not back to where they were before 2007, they seem to have settled into a less inflated and more realistic range.
-For example, apartments in Kotor used to sell for about $3000/square meter, whereas now they go for closer to $1800-2500/square meter.
+For example, apartments in Kotor used to sell for about 3000 euro/square meter, whereas now they go for closer to 1800-2500 euro/square meter.
 This seems to be the case for the entire market all along the coast.

 Prices are determined by obtainable and realistic rental income, the quality of the construction of the homes, as well as location.
 Properties on the sea front seem to maintain their value, while some overdeveloped places are seeing very small increases in value.
 Overall, the prices for property in Montenegro are still seen as very attractive compared to the established markets of some of the surrounding locations.